suurjaak/grepros/README.md

 Specifying `format=sql` is not required if the filename ends with `.sql`.

+To create tables for nested array message type fields:

+    --write path/to/my.sql nesting=array

+To create tables for all nested message types:

+    --write path/to/my.sql nesting=all

 A specific SQL dialect can be specified:

     --write path/to/my.sql dialect=clickhouse|postgres|sqlite